moshthesubnet/my-lab-docs/docs/bio.md

-# ⚡ The Person Behind the Pit
+# ⚡ The Person Behind The Subnet

 I’m a Network Engineering student, a career changer, and a lifelong fan of the punk rock/emo DIY ethic.
 Based in Utah, I’ve spent the last few years transitioning from the medical industry.